September 28, 2016 by Ed Kennedy

 Further, while data on such a transition is difficult to measure, it can be held the Assange and Snowden effect of concerns surrounding privacy in the digital sphere has led more than a few to value the use of products and technology (that even if it doesn’t outright ‘disconnect’ them from the online area, nonetheless reduces their presence).
 The surge in typewriter sales in Germany in the wake of the NSA surveillance scandal affirm such a trend may be small, but not insignificant.

 Undoubtedly, the growth and higher use of technology in daily life shall only continue to grow, and so too shall it bring with it the promise of innumerable benefits and options (for who doesn’t prefer a smartphone playlist for running over a walkman cassette that can wear out).

 Nonetheless, that flaw in branding that these changes have often come with the promise to do away with the technology that was in use beforehand is now being exposed by the ongoing use of Moleskines, flip phones, vinyl, and more.
 Put simply, while often held new tech is the better choice – and often it is – not always has the convincing case to do so accompanied it.

 Undoubtedly, a great tech product and piece of innovation can just about launch itself.
 For those seeking to launch a new gadget in future though, a greater focuses on how a product endures – over just what it does right now – shall surely grow find greater currency in a marketplace with an abundance of avenues to engage with content; and many of them already good.
-Such is the exciting (if immense) challenge for newcomers.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
+Such is the exciting (if immense) challenge for newcomers.Ed Kennedy is a journalist, ghostwriter, and web developer proudly from Melbourne, Australia.
 Say hi to Ed via firstname.lastname@example.org or on Twitter @Edkennedy01